 Once upon a time, I used to think that our family didn’t need a big emergency fund because my husband is in the military.
 Payday comes twice a month, and the possibilities of him getting kicked out in a short amount of time are small, right?
 As I’ve gotten older, I’ve come to realize just how wrong I was.
-Yes, payday does come twice a month, and most people who leave the military unexpectedly still have at least a few months notice.
+Yes, payday does come twice a month, and most people who leave the military unexpectedly still have at least a few months’ notice.
 But those two facts don’t mean that military families don’t need emergency funds.
-In fact, I now think that military families have even more reason to build up those larger emergency funds.
+In fact, after a few decades of military life, I now think that military families have even more reason to build up those larger emergency funds.

 For purposes of this conversation, let’s define a “big” emergency fund.
 A common guideline is 3-6 month’s of expenses, but the exact individual amount will depend on your specific situation.
 Me, I like 1 year of expenses.
 I know it is a lot, but I gotta sleep at night, and I don’t need one more worry keeping me up.
 Your “big” emergency fund will depend on a bunch of different factors: where you’re stationed, whether you’re married, other sources of income, kids, do you have debt, owning a house, do you have a non-working spouse who could go to work, special needs, etc. Only you can figure out what you need, but I’d encourage you to err on the high side.